cossacklabs/acra-poison-records-demo/README.md

 acra-server_1             | time="2019-06-28T12:07:02Z" level=warning msg="detected poison record, exit"
 ```

-Note, that AcraServer is set to shutdown, but there are 3 variants of behaviour setting:

-- perform a shut-down;
+It means that AcraServer detected poison record and stopped working (shut down itself).
+Note, that you can setup AcraServer to different behaviour when it detects poison record:

+- perform a shut-down (useful for very critical data, but AcraServer will be down until you restart it)
-- run a script if a poison record is matched in the input stream;
+- run a script (you can tell AcraServer to run a script after detecting poison record, for example, to send alerts to system administrators and SIEMs)
-- perform a shut-down and run a script.
+- perform a shut-down and run a script

-Check our blog-posts (https://hackernoon.com/poison-records-acra-eli5-d78250ef94f, https://www.cossacklabs.com/blog/acra-poison-records.html) and documentation (https://docs.cossacklabs.com/pages/intrusion-detection/) for additional information.
+# Further steps

+Let us know if you have any questions by dropping an email to [dev@cossacklabs.com](mailto:dev@cossacklabs.com).

+1. [cossacklabs/acra](https://github.com/cossacklabs/acra) – the main Acra repository contains tons of examples and documentation.
+2. Check dozens of Acra-based applications and configuration examples in [Acra Engineering Demo](https://github.com/cossacklabs/acra-engineering-demo/) repository.
+3. [Acra Live Demo](https://www.cossacklabs.com/acra/#acralivedemo) – is a web-based demo of a typical web-infrastructure protected by Acra and deployed on our servers for your convenience.
+It illustrates the other features of Acra, i.e. SQL firewall, intrusion detection, database rollback, and so on.